singnet/dev-portal/docs/products/DecentralizedAIPlatform/TUI/Menus/Client/ChannelsMenu/InitializeOpenPage/open-initialize/index.md

 User flow:

-* Input the organization id, group name, amount of AGIX to add to the channel, and the duration of the channel before expiration
+* Input the organization id, group name, amount of ASI (FET) to add to the channel, and the duration of the channel before expiration
 * Input any optional parameters you would like
 * Click the "Open Initialize" button